aws-samples/aws-dbs-refarch-graph/src/graph-data-modelling/README.md

 ### Multiple relationships between nodes

 With RDF you can connect any pair of nodes with multiple relationships with different names.
 Connecting a pair of nodes with multiple relationships with the same name is slightly more complicated.
 RDF does not have a concept of relationship identity that would serve to distinguish predicate instances.
 To connect a pair of nodes with multiple relationships with the same name you will have to introduce intermediate nodes, one per instance of the relationship.
+This is another example of [Reification](#reification).

 ![Multiple Relationships](multiple-relationships.png)